-Thereafter Pylos was scarcely mentioned.
-However, during the 13th century it became part of Frankish Principality of Achaea and was increasingly popular by its Italian name "Navarino".
-In the 1280s the Franks erected Old Navarino castle on the site.
+Pylos has a long history as it was a majjor kingdom in Mycenaean Greece.
+During the 13th century it became part of Frankish Principality of Achaea and popular by its Italian name "Navarino".
+In the 1280s was built the Old Navarino castle.

 Port Pylos cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Pylos, Greece.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.